 Effective: November 10th 2019

-- When you accept an offer to join as a member of the orchestra;
+- When you join the orchestra;

 - When you enter a competition run by the orchestra;